Ceramic Injection Moulding

 - Tight tolerances, typically ±0.3% of the dimension

-ApplicationsCeramic Injection Moulding makes it commercially feasible to manufacture complex geometries, with features such as undercuts, perpendicular holes, screw threads and intricate cavities that were previously too difficult and/or expensive using other traditional production techniques.
+ApplicationsCeramic Injection Moulding makes it commercially feasible to manufacture complex geometries, with features such as undercuts, perpendicular holes, screw threads et cetera, that were previously too difficult and/or expensive using other traditional production techniques.
 Shaping components in one and the same process combined with the beneficial features of ceramic like wear and corrosion resistance, superior hardness, high mechanical strength and thermal stability make it an interesting technology to use for various markets.
 CIM components can be used for example in medical devices, orthodontics, automotive, aero engines, watches, vacuum applications, consumer products, and many more application possibilities.

 Ceramic injection moulding materials